 Before launching into this, we should acknowledge that there is of course a slight misnomer here, as a) the Middle 8 doesn’t quite come in the middle, it generally comes a little later and b) it’s not necessarily 8 bars long.
 But calling it the two-thirds 12 was never going to catch on!

 There are plenty of examples of great Middle 8’s: Beatles, We Can Work it Out: “… life is very short …”.
 Beach Boys, Good Vibrations: “… gotta keep those love good, vibrations …” Bruce Springsteen, Born to Run: “ …. beyond the palace, hemi-powered drones …”.

-Anyway, we can probably all agree on what a Middle 8 sounds like, as it’s something we’ve grown up with as musicians and listeners.
+Putting aside discussion as to what a Middle 8 is, we’d probably all agree on what it sounds like as it’s something we’ve grown up with as musicians and listeners.
 But I have a real problem with calling this section a Bridge.
 Not only is it confusing, it’s unhelpful to us as musicians.

 In the non-musical world, a bridge is what we use to get over a river, or a road, or even in the case of those multi-way flyovers, another bridge.
-It can be high or low, long or short, built up or suspended down etc. We all know what a bridge is.
-It gets us from A to B, usually when there’s some kind of obstacle stopping us getting from A to B.
+It can be high or low, long or short, built-up or suspended down etc. We all know what a bridge is.
+It gets us from A to B, usually when there’s some kind of obstacle stopping us from doing so.